hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 :::

-Make sure you have installed a `hoprd` node either through Docker or with a hardware node such as Avado or Dappnoce.
+Make sure you have installed a `hoprd` node either through Docker or with a hardware node such as Avado or Dappnode.
 If you have not completed the installation process, please [start here](start-here).

 :::info Tip
 Please be aware that it can take 10 minutes for your `hoprd` node to boot up.